wildfly-clustering/wildfly-clustering-examples/mod_cluster-discovery/README.md

 ### Conclusion

-We have seen that dynamic (multicast-based) discovery is enabled by default when using the standalone-load-balancer.xml server profile of Wildfly.
+We have seen that dynamic (multicast-based) discovery is enabled by default when using the standalone-load-balancer.xml server profile of WildFly.
 Once multicast is configured for the network over which the load balancer and workers communicate, discovery happens dynamically upon the load balancer and the workers being started.

 In the next section, we shall show the configuration changes required to adjust the discovery method from dynamic